Thomas101/wmail/_includes/privacy.md

 ## Reporting a bug

-When reporting a bug/issue, you are using Github therefore the information they collect about you is different and can be found on their (Privacy Policy)[https://help.github.com/articles/github-privacy-policy/] page.
-If you're using Github Enterprise, that policy can be found, (here)[https://enterprise.github.com/privacy].
+When reporting a bug/issue, you are using Github therefore the information they collect about you is different and can be found on their [Privacy Policy](https://help.github.com/articles/github-privacy-policy/) page.
+If you're using Github Enterprise, that policy can be found, [here](https://enterprise.github.com/privacy).

 ## Contacting the Developer